mauricext4fs/mod_statx/README.md

 Redis backed apache module for direct access without high level programming language (direct access with HTTP request).
 Perfect for very high traffic statistic requirements.

+Currently handle up to 73 404 request a minute for INCR.
+PHP + redis (phpredis extension) : 52 572
+PHP + fsock directly: 53 028

-This is an experimental module and suport only "INCR" command on a localhost redis server running on 6379 (which is default).
+This is an experimental module and support only "INCR" command on a localhost redis server running on 6379 (which is default).

 To make it work you would need to do the following: